Vanderbilt University

 Has the alumni network helped you find internships or jobs?

-Have you used the career office?
+To what extent have you used the career office?
 How helpful have they been?

 Have you learned any computer programs that will be helpful to you professionally?